styx97/hf-fewshot/README.md

 - A `config.yml` file should contain various hyperparameters and data paths in a yaml parsable format.
 See [configs/example_config.yml](configs/example_config.yml) for a sample file.

-- If using OpenAI, add the OpenAI API key to your environment variables as `OPENAI_API_KEY`.
-If using conda, you can do this by running `conda env config vars set OPENAI_API_KEY=<your key>`.

 ---
 #### Installation :